 We support this policy, as the Reasoned Justification makes a clear link to the requirements of PUBDM4: Development and flood risk.
-It is also important to note that works near a main river may require an environmental permit.
-Further information is provided in paragraph 32.3 on page 136.
+It is also important to note that works near a main river may require an any incompared parents for the requirements of PUBDM4.